Real Love (Lisa Stansfield album)

-Real Love is the second studio album by English singer-songwriter and actress Lisa Stansfield, released on 11 November 1991, by Arista Records.
-Stansfield co-wrote all songs with Ian Devaney and Andy Morris, whom also produced the album.
+Real Love is the second solo studio album by English singer-songwriter and actress Lisa Stansfield, released on 11 November 1991, by Arista Records.
+Stansfield co-wrote all songs with Ian Devaney and Andy Morris, who also produced the album.

 Upon release, Real Love received generally positive reviews from music critics and achieved commercial success.
 It reached the top-ten in various countries, including number three in the United Kingdom.
 Five singles were released from the album, including "Change" (number one on the US Dance Club Songs chart) and "All Woman" (number one on the US Hot R&B/Hip-Hop Songs chart).

 Real Love was re-released as a deluxe 2 CD + DVD set in the United Kingdom on 10 November 2014 and in Europe on 21 November 2014.

 Background

 Between her very successful debut album Affection and her next album Real Love, Stansfield recorded "Down in the Depths" which was written by Cole Porter in 1936.
 This track was included on the AIDS charity compilation Red Hot + Blue, released in September 1990.
 The music video was also filmed and directed by Philippe Gautier.
 In 2003, "Down in the Depths" was included on Stansfield's album, Biography: The Greatest Hits.
 Stansfield recorded the songs for Real Love in 1991.